pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: A

-Item.
 18. A frase do texto - Electronic resources have challenged the principies and practices of cataloging over the last several years. - indica que